-In 2009, researchers detected mercury in 9 out of 20 samples of hfcs.
-Mercury is a poisonous substance and can lead to a wide array of side effects.
-Some short term effects are nausea, chest pain, headaches, eye irritation, and vision problems.
+Mercury is poisonous and can kill people when eaten in large amounts.
+In 2009, researchers detected mercury in 9 out of 20 samples of HFCS.
+Some short term effects of mercury poisoning are nausea, chest pain, headaches, eye irritation, and vision problems.
 Long term effects are fatigue, loss of appetite, forgetfulness, and anxiety.

-As much as 570 micrograms of mercury have been found per gram of hfcs.
+As much as 570 micrograms of mercury have been found in each gram of HFCS.
 That’s more than half!
-Also, Americans consume as much as 50 grams of hfcs per day.
+Then, take into consideration that Americans consume as much as 50 grams of HFCS per day.

-Since high fructose corn syrup increases the production rate of bad cholesterol and triglycerides, it causes a huge risk for heart disease.
-Combining these two causes arterial plaque build-up.
-This not only leads to heart disease, but hypertension and even stroke!
+High fructose corn syrup increases the production rate of bad cholesterol and triglycerides.
+This causes a huge risk for heart disease.
+Combining these two cause arterial plaque build-up.
+This not only leads to heart disease but hypertension and even stroke!

 These high insulin levels could possibly lead to tumor growth.

 You And Your Family Are Worth Protecting

 Don’t you agree?
 Knowing what this stuff does to an adult, I wouldn’t dare to give it to my children.
 It’s worth mentioning that heart disease, diabetes, and cancer are all on the list of Top 10 causes of death in America.
 Although there are many dangerous side effects of high fructose corn syrup, you can still win.